 Parker - Long Loft Pure Badger

 Parker is a fairly young company, but they know what works.
-This is a great brush for fans of the traditional badger-hair lathering experience
+This is a great brush for true fans of the traditional, natural badger-hair lathering experience.

 The difference in softness compared to the other badger brushes we tested is noticeable, especially when swirling and pressing the hairs on your skin while the brush it wet.
 This is the softest natural hair we found inside our budget; “Silvertip” hairs will be softer, but at a price that becomes hard to justify when the brush still isn’t as soft as a much more affordable synthetic.